Access, Distribution, and Core Layers Explained

 The access layer

 The access layer is the first layer of the Cisco three-layer hierarchical model.
 This layer allows end users to access the network.
-This layer also connects user-devices such as PCs, IP phones, wireless access points, printers, and scanners to the network.
+It connects user devices such as PCs, IP phones, wireless access points, printers, and scanners to the network.
+User devices connected to this layer use different protocols to discover each other, prevent loops, and exchange data.
+Various services and security policies are also configured and enforced at this layer.

 The main functions of this layer are the following.